-As an Amazon Associate and affiliate with other programs, I may earn revenue from qualifying purchases through affiliate links.
+As an affiliate with Bookshop, Amazon, and other programs, I may earn revenue from qualifying purchases through affiliate links.
 This does not affect the price you pay.
 Privacy Policy / Disclosures.
 This site is for educational purposes only.

-How to Choose a Massage Table
+How to Choose a Massage Table and Sheets

 How to Choose a Portable Massage Table